cmems-arcticbliss/lu-simulator/README.md

 # lu-simulator : location uncertainty simulator

-### Credits:
-Developed by Jean-Michel Brankart, IR CNRS @IGE in Grenoble, France in collaboration with S. Leroux, Datlas, Grenoble.

-### About
 A tool to simulate horizontal location uncertainty in 2D or 3D geophysical fields.

 This is done by a random perturbation of the horizontal grid,